 Some General Rules

-If you are organising events having both entertaining and marketing purposes, you can still reclaim VAT on the marketing element of the events even if the costs are not allowable for the purpose to entertain.
+If you are organising events having both entertaining and marketing purposes, you can still reclaim VAT on the marketing element of the events even if the costs are not allowable for the purpose to entertain employees.
 However, you must itemise both elements convincingly for HMRC to actually consider the costs as an allowable marketing expense.
-An expert tax accountant can help you claim those expenses while staying compliant.
+A team of expert chartered accountants can help you claim those expenses while staying compliant.

 If you organise an event that is chargeable to those attending, for example, an admission fee, then technically you become eligible for full VAT relief on the event.
 However, whilst this is obviously reasonable for a conference, a token charge for a restaurant meal will be difficult to pass off as an organised conference.